ilknurbas/SneakySnake/SneakySnake-Edlib/Evaluation Results/README.md

  #negative 76

 ```
-Also, on console the execution time is printed.
+Also, on console the following information is printed.
 ```sh
 This system has 4 processors configured and 4 processors available.
         Sneaky Snake and Edlib Total Time: 7 milliseconds